 I’m guessing that all this still seems confusing if you’re new to it, but I promise it gets much more intuitive after you knit with these ideas in mind for a little while.
 At this point, I can honestly say that I don’t even consciously notice which way a stitch is oriented when I come to it, my hands just put the needle through the front or the back as needed.

 Considering all the variations in knitting style that folks use, before we end here I want to put a vote in for patterns to say “twist the stitch” instead of “knit through back of loop” and “work a left-leaning decrease” instead of “ssk.”
 Really, it would be so much clearer, and more understandable for those who knit in different ways from the American “standard” way.
 I will try to follow this principle in my own pattern writing.

-Speaking of which, I have a knitting pattern coming out quite soon which uses the above bind-off, and was in part the inspiration for writing this post.
+Speaking of which, have you seen my Cloudscape Hat pattern?
+It was in part the inspiration for writing this post.
 I’ve shared my approach to these fundamentals of knitting in various classes, tried unsuccessfully to get a couple of knitting magazines which you’ve heard of to publish it (Really!
 Can you believe it?), and finally decided just to put it out here.